Savings bonds for kidsSavings bonds for kids

 The only silver lining is the potential value (although there are some caveats there).

-A Series EE Savings Bond comes with a guarantee from the US government that their value will double if you hold them for 20 years at least.
+Series EE Savings Bonds are guaranteed by the US government that their value will double.
+That's if you hold them for 20 years at least.

 That guarantee makes the bond’s effective interest rate 3.5% per year, not bad for a government backed investment.